Drug Interactions between Doxy-D and Metoprolol Tartrate

 - Urinary Tract Infection

-- Metoprolol Tartrate is a member of the drug class cardioselective beta blockers.
+- Metoprolol tartrate is in the drug class cardioselective beta blockers.

 Drug and food interactions